Transcript of the video

 It's now Sunday, October 8.

 On Sunday October 8, Israel officially declared a state of war.
-Air attacks and bombardments began to multiply on Gazans.
+Air attacks and bombardments began to multiply on the people of Gaza.

 The United States also sends munitions to Israel, which is its ally.
 When you're someone's ally, you're their partner.